experimaestro/experimaestro-python/docs/experiments/config.md

 ```

 defines a configuration with identifier `identifier`, which could be any string.
-If not given,it is the concatenation of the module full name with the class/function
+If not given, it is the concatenation of the module full name with the class/function
 name (lowercased).

 !!! example